tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

   TArray<FName> Bundles;

   // A very different syntax, we create a delegate via CreateUObject and pass in the parameters we want to use once loading has completed several frames or seconds later.
 (In this case the MonsterId is the asset we are loading via LoadPrimaryAsset and Locations[0] is the desired spawn location once loaded)
-  FStreamableDelegate Delegate = FStreamableDelegate::CreateUObject(this, &ASGameModeBase::OnMonsterLoaded, MonsterId, Locations[0]);
+  FStreamableDelegate Delegate = FStreamableDelegate::CreateUObject(this, &ARogueGameModeBase::OnMonsterLoaded, MonsterId, Locations[0]);

   // Requests the load in Asset Manager on the MonsterId (first param) and passes in the Delegate we just created Manager->LoadPrimaryAsset(MonsterId, Bundles, Delegate);